Can One Simple Contract Transform Your Investment Game?

 Expert traders often emphasize the importance of education and strategy in options trading.
 Though known for value investing, Warren Buffett has used options to enhance returns and manage risk.
 By selling put options on stocks he wishes to own, he collects premiums while potentially acquiring shares at a desired price.

-Another strategy is to use covered calls—selling call options on stocks you already own.
+Another strategy is to use covered calls—selling options on stocks you already own.
 This approach generates income through premiums and can provide a buffer against minor price declines.
 However, it also caps the potential upside if the stock price surges beyond the strike price.

 Contrarian Thinking: Going Against the Grain